Apr 06 2022 Act It Out: 6 Simple Ideas for Using Dramatic Play with Stories

 Now that you have your characters, costumes, and settings, it is time to bring the story to life.
 Together, say “1, 2, 3, Action!” and get ready to act it out.
 You can decide on a few lines each person will say in advance, or just make it up together as you play.
 Let your grandchild direct the creative play and take their lead.
 Once you finish the scene, say “cut” or “The End.”
 Ask your grandchild if they want to do it again.
 You can also try switching roles!

-How can you make imaginative play become a regular part of your time together?
+How can you make imaginative play a regular part of your time together in person or on video calls?
 Being silly together and going on creative adventures will make a lasting impression on you and your grandchild, while offering them essential skills that will serve them as they grow.

 You can also use dramatic activities to bring holidays and Jewish stories to life throughout the year.
 For more ideas, explore Play-Along Parsha as a weekly resource to bring Torah to life through simple dramatic play.